Northside, Cincinnati: Culture

-In 1873, Cumminsville was annexed by the city of Cincinnati.
-The area continued to grow through the 1920s and at one point the business area called Knowlton's Corner was one of the busiest commercial areas in Cincinnati.
-However, once the highway system was put in place people no longer had reason to live near work and shopping so they left for more rural neighborhoods and villages.
-Once people left housing prices dropped and people with less money moved in.
-They could not support the businesses so they quickly left too.
-By the 1960s most of the industry in Cumminsville had left.
-However, in the 1980s the area began to grow in popularity due to its undervalued homes.
-Among the buildings that survived this transition were the two Domhoff Buildings, located at the junction of Chase and Hamilton Avenues.
-Seen as key to this redevelopment process was the restoration of the abandoned former factory of the American Can Company on Spring Grove Avenue; a longtime neighborhood eyesore, it was redeveloped in the late 2000s as part of a process to enhance the neighborhood's livability and attractiveness to outsiders.

-LGBTQIA+ presence
+LGBT Community

 Northside is commonly known as one of Cincinnati's primary LGBTQ neighborhoods.
 It became home to the Gay & Lesbian Community Center of Greater Cincinnati in 1999 until November 9, 2013 (Center became an "on-line entity" making grants to the local LGBTQIA+ allied community).
 The Cincinnati Pride Parade and Festival was held in Hoffner Park along Hamilton Avenue for a decade (2000 - 2009).
 Beginning in 2010, the Greater Cincinnati Gay Chamber of Commerce began organizing the Greater Cincinnati Pride Parade moving it to Downtown.
 In the same year, local community members wanted there to be a continuing " gay pride presence" in the neighborhood and the first Northside Pride event was held in August in Hoffner Park and along the Hamilton Avenue business district.
 This effort to keep a gay "pride event" in Northside ended in 2012.
 Currently, the July 4 neighborhood parade also has a strong LGBTQIA+ allied presence.